rodber/blog/_posts/2022/2022-04-09-workflow-php.md

 ## Chevere Workflow

 The [Workflow package](https://chevere.org/packages/Workflow.html) provides managing for complex workflow declarations.
-The package is freely available, and I'm using it on the controller layer of Chevereto V4 and some other systems.
-This post is actually a glorified ad for my package, _pretends to be shocked!_ as I believe using the workflow pattern can solve a ton of problems.
+This post is a glorified ad for my package, _pretends to be shocked!_ as I believe using the workflow pattern can solve a ton of problems.

-✅ Superb workflow syntax.
+### Superb workflow syntax

 The most important aspect of Workflow is the end-user experience, is all about enable to easy solve progressive problems and its syntax is a reflection of this motto.